 Bringing Germany’s Bürgerenergie to New Regions in Europe

-This project aims to ensure an ambitious implementation of the European Clean Energy Package’s (CEP) new provisions in support of community energy, harnessing them as a tool to promote public renewable energy initiatives in the energy systems of Hungary and Spain in particular.
+This project is completed.
+It aimed to ensure an ambitious implementation of the European Clean Energy Package’s (CEP) new provisions in support of community energy, harnessing them as a tool to promote public renewable energy initiatives in the energy systems of Hungary and Spain in particular.

 Project info